Past AP Exams

 As exam time nears, teachers become concerned about exactly what to give credit for and what not to give credit for when grading their students’ work on past AP free-response questions.

 Former Chief Reader Stephen Davis recently posted a note on the grading of a fictitious exam question showing how 2 points might have been awarded on a L’Hospital’s Rule question.
-The note is interesting because it shows the details that exam leaders consider when deciding what to accept and what not; it shows the details that readers must keep in mind while grading.
-This type of detail with examples is given to the readers in writing for each part of every question.
-With hundreds of thousands of exams each year, this level of detail is necessary for fairness and consistency in scoring.
+The note is interesting because it shows the details that exam leaders consider when deciding what to accept and what not to accept.
+It shows the details that readers must keep in mind while grading.
+This level of detail with examples is given to the readers in writing for each part of every question.
+With hundreds of thousands of exams each year and millions of questions to grade, this level of detail is necessary for fairness and consistency in scoring.

 Sequences and Series (Type 10)